 - Circuit training once a week in Michaelmas and Hillary term.

-- Access to the Iffley Rd Gym once a week in term time.
+- Access to the Iffley Rd Gym and the powerlifting gym.

 - Transport and entry to all Oxford v Cambridge fixtures plus many more competitions throughout the year.